 Before a system can be turned on, it must receive permission to operate (PTO) and an approved interconnection agreement.
 The system must be installed, inspected, and approved by the utility provider.
 Now, the solar system has the authorization to operate and connect to the utility grid because it fulfills all the interconnection requirements.

-How Long Can Commercial Interconnection Take?
+How Long Can Commercial Solar Interconnection Take?

 The length of the process depends a lot on the utility company, if there are complications, and how quickly the solar contractor or developer responds to requests from the utility company.
 Also, solar systems with energy storage can take longer to receive approval.
 This is because the solar installation is both a load and a generator, depending on how the project is operating.
-Some jurisdictions have simplified interconnection approval processes, especially for residential and small commercial solar systems.
+Some jurisdictions have simplified solar interconnection approval processes, especially for residential and small commercial solar systems.
 Other jurisdictions have not.

 According to a 2015 study by the National Renewable Energy Laboratory, the average small commercial project (10 – 50 kilowatts) took an average of 62 days from when the contractor applied for interconnection to when they received permission to operate.
-Keep in mind that timeframes vary a lot by the jurisdiction and scale of the photovoltaic solar project.
+Keep in mind that solar interconnection timeframes vary a lot by the jurisdiction and scale of the photovoltaic solar project.
 Large commercial projects can take significantly longer.

 What Causes Solar Interconnection Delays?